hasura/ndc-rest/README.md

 ## Distributed execution

-Imagine that your backend have many server replications, or multiple applications with different credentials.
+Imagine that your backend has many server replications or multiple applications with different credentials.
 You want to:

-- Specify the server where the request will be executed to.
+- Specify the server where the request will be executed.
 - Execute an operation to all servers.

-For example, with below server settings, the connector will replicate existing operations with `Distributed` suffixes:
+For example, with the following server settings, the connector will replicate existing operations with `Distributed` suffixes:

 ```yaml
 settings: